Culture and History

 The program will be based, and housing will be arranged, in Derry at the University of Ulster, Magee campus.
 The program will take advantage of the proximity to the Republic of Ireland to explore nearby Donegal County.

-The program includes five or six day-long hikes through the coastal peninsulas of Donegal in the Republic of Ireland, the Glenveagh National Park, and the Giant’s Causeway in Antrim, Northern Ireland, as well as visits to sites of importance within and around Derry.
+The program includes six day-long hikes through the coastal peninsulas of Donegal in the Republic of Ireland, the Glenveagh National Park, and the Giant’s Causeway in Antrim, Northern Ireland, as well as visits to sites of importance within and around Derry.

 Faculty and guest lecturers